droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

-**NB 1**: This document primarily covers Bitcoin Core 0.12.
-It is in the process of being updated to cover newer versions.
+**NB 1**: This document primarily covers Bitcoin Core 0.12, although it is occasionally updated to match the latest ("master") Core code.

 **NB 2**: Unless there are special reasons for listing them, graphics files are left out, although the general outline of what resides in a subdirectory will be discussed.

 **NB 3**: Some of these files may not be in the source code downloads for various releases.
-They should be available in Core's "master" branch on Github.
+They should be available in the Core repo on GitHub.

 ./.gitattributes - Settings that can be specified for a path. *[Used for version info stuff](https://github.com/bitcoin/bitcoin/commit/a20c0d0f6792acf532309eee2e9f29120c801ee4)*.